xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Refactor InfoWindowSystem
 - [x] Instant move InfoWindowSystem on turn change.
 - [x] Instant move InfoWindowSystem on return from MoveCamera state.

+- [ ] NextOrderableUnit should go in left-right/top-down order, not sequential order of creation; the camera will jump around less.
+I think this is source game behavior.

 - [ ] Refactor controls to:
   - Left/Right Bumper: Prev/Next available unit